peter-evans/docker-compose-healthcheck/README.md

 ## How can I wait for container X before starting Y?

 This is a common problem and in earlier versions of docker-compose requires the use of additional tools and scripts such as [wait-for-it](https://github.com/vishnubob/wait-for-it) and [dockerize](https://github.com/jwilder/dockerize).
-Using the `healthcheck` parameter the use of these additional tools and scripts is often not necessary.
+Using the `healthcheck` parameter the use of these additional tools and scripts is often no longer necessary.

 ## Waiting for PostgreSQL to be "healthy"